SylviaOne/Repo-hub/README.md

-## If you walk into a forest and cut down a tree, but the tree doesn't understand why you cut it down, do you think it's stumped?
+## A man walks into a bar and orders helicopter flavor chips.
+The barman replies “sorry mate we only do plain”